Sierra Minera de Cartagena-La Unión: Crisis of the mining activity after the First World War

 Demographic evolution of the municipality of La Unión in the 20th century.
 The decline of up to 2/3 of its population as a result of the mining crisis can be seen.

 At the beginning of the 20th century, this golden apogee of the mining sector in Cartagena began to decline suddenly due to the appearance of strong competitors in the international market (mainly the United States and Australia) with more efficient technology than that used by local companies.
+Starting in 1912, the price of lead declined steadily, and the First World War worsened the problem by making it difficult to obtain fuel.
+This led to the closure of many mines and allowed the French capital company Peñarroya to enter the Sierra de Cartagena.
+Its first acquisition was the la Compañía Francesa de las Minas y Fábricas de Escombreras – Bleyberg.
+In 1913, it also purchased the smelting plants of the Figueroa company in Cartagena.
 The decline became more pronounced after 1918, the end of the First World War, as a consequence of the plummeting demand for lead, used in projectiles and armaments.
 Finally, with the economic crisis of 1929 and the consequent drop in international demand, mine production almost completely disappeared.

 As a consequence of the closure of mining exploitations, an unprecedented depopulation took place in the municipality of La Unión, losing up to 2/3 of its inhabitants.

 Mining after the Spanish Civil War until the end of the 20th century

 View of the Cabezo Rajao mine.

-In the 1950s, mining activity was reactivated again.
-The French capital company Peñarroya took ownership of a large part of the mining sierra.
-This concentration of ownership and the introduction of new mining technologies —some with serious environmental problems— allowed mining to become profitable again until the 1980s when, due to the economic crisis caused by the increase in oil prices and the depletion of the deposits, the mines were definitively closed and declared a Good of Cultural Interest, with the consideration of historical site of the Industrial Heritage of the Cartagena-La Unión Mines.
+At the beginning of the 1940s, the price of lead increased due to wartime demand and mining activity was reactivated again.
+Peñarroya took ownership of a large part of the mining sierra.
+This allowed open-pit mining, which began in 1953 with the opening of the Emilia pit.
+In addition, the introduction of differential flotation made it possible to improve the utilization of ores.
+This concentration of ownership and the introduction of new mining technologies —some with serious environmental problems— allowed mining to become profitable again.
+All the ore was processed at the Roberto washing plant, which discharged waste directly into the sea through a pipeline.
+Over 35 years, about fifty million tons were dumped, almost completely filling in the Bay of Portmán.
+On March 31, 1990, the discharges ceased.
+Due to the economic crisis caused by the increase in oil prices and the depletion of the deposits, the mines were definitively closed and declared a Good of Cultural Interest, with the consideration of historical site of the Industrial Heritage of the Cartagena-La Unión Mines.
 The definitive declaration took place in 2015.
 In 1988, the Peñarroya company sold the property of all its mining operations to Portmán Golf, a real estate developer.